henix/userjs/README.md

 # henix's userscripts
-This is the source codes of [henix's userscripts](http://userscripts.org/users/435708).
+This is the source codes of [henix's userscripts](http://userscripts.org/users/435708) and bookmarklets.

 ## Dependency
 Flower.js